We wish we could tell you there’s nothing to worry about, but the truth is it’s likely your website is hacked.

 Web hosting providers cater to thousands of websites.

 To ensure the security of their platform, they scan all the websites they host regularly looking for possible malicious activities.
-A single hacked website could negatively impact other websites on their platform and it could jeopardize their business.
+A single hacked website could negatively impact their business in very serious ways, and thus they are extra vigilant.

 So when they detect a hacked website on their platform, they suspend the hosting account immediately and issue a notification to the site owner to fix the website.
 To know if your hosting provider has detected a hack, check your email or check the notifications on the dashboard of your hosting account.